Alex135410/SWE3643Project/README.md

 Upon installing all these files above you have sucessfully set up your environment and are ready to run the application on your device.

 # Executing the Web Application
+This below will show you how to run the web application from the terminal command line <br/>

 # Executing Unit Test
 This below will show you how to run the unit test from the terminal command line <br/>
   1. Open terminal application
   2. Change directory to "cd /Users/alexcastillo/IdeaProjects/SWE3643Project/calculator-engine/src/test/java/org/example"
-  3. Type in "javac calculatorTest.java"
+  3. Type in "javac calculatorTest.java" to compile the test
+  4. Type in "java calculatorTest" to run the test

 # Reviewing Unit Test Coverage
 Coverage statistics: